 Industrial and agricultural work involves the use of many different chemicals that can run-off into water and pollute it.
 Metals and solvents from industrial work can pollute rivers and lakes.
 These are poisonous to many forms of aquatic life and may slow their...read more

 Some pollutants do not dissolve in water as their molecules are too big to mix between the water molecules.
 This material is called particulate matter and can often be a cause of water pollution.
-The suspended particles eventually settle and cause a thick silt at...read more
+The suspended particles eventually settle and cause a thick silt...read more

 Microbiological water pollution is usually a natural form of water pollution caused by microorganisms.
 Many types of microorganisms live in water and cause fish, land animals and humans to become ill.
 Microorganisms such as: Bacteria Viruses Protozoa Serious diseases...read more

 Nutrients are essential for plant growth and development.
 Many nutrients are found in wastewater and fertilisers, and these can cause excess weed and algae growth if large concentrations end up in water.
-This can contaminate drinking water and clog filters.
-This can...read more
+This can contaminate drinking water and clog filters....read more

 A lot of the Earth’s water is found underground in soil or under rock structures called aquifers.
 Humans often use aquifers as a means to obtain drinking water, and build wells to access it.
 When this water becomes polluted it is called groundwater pollution....read more